-Hill routes in Scotland
+Hill walking areas in Scotland

 From the wild, rough and technically challenging peaks of Arran, Skye and Rum contrast with the easier hills on Uist, Harris and Mull.